What Sets UM-Flint's Education Specialist (Ed.S.) Program Apart?

 - UM-Flint’s Education Specialist degree is a post-master’s program which focuses on applied learning and preparation for executive leadership assignments.
 The program is designed to prepare practicing teachers and educational leaders to assume greater professional roles in their building and/or in administration and supervision.

 - The program offers concentrations in central office Curriculum and Instruction leadership or in executive level Educational Leadership.
 The Ed.S. is ideal for educators seeking a well-structured post-master's program, as well as those considering eventual doctoral study.

-- Students in the Education Specialist program enjoy a unique blend of online coursework coupled with on-campus classes.
+- Students in the Education Specialist program enjoy a unique blend of online coursework coupled with once-per-month, in-person classes.

 - The cohort structure within the program emphasizes team-based project work and enables students to develop a stronger support network for personal and professional development.